Review · Updated August 2026

 Follow-up on autopilot

-• New leads get a text within 5 minutes, automatically
+• New leads get a text within 5 minutes, automatically — see what slow response costs

 • Missed calls trigger an instant text-back